Richard O'Donnell (footballer): Bradford City

 O'Donnell signed for League One club Bradford City on 27 June 2018 on a two-year contract, having been able to leave Northampton on a free transfer because of a relegation clause in his contract.
 He was offered a new contract by Bradford City in July 2020, following the expiry of his existing contract, signing a new two-year contract later that month.

 He was appointed as Bradford City captain on 4 September 2020.

 O'Donnell was released by the club at the end of the 2021–22 season, having not featured for the club since 30 November 2021.

 Rochdale

 On 18 May 2022, O'Donnell signed a two-year contract with Rochdale which came into effect on 1 July after his contract expired at Bradford City.
 At the end of the 2022–23 season, O'Donnell was awarded with the Supporters' Player of the Year trophy.

 Blackpool

 O'Donnell joined Blackpool on 27 June 2023.

 Derby County

-On 1 July 2025, O'Donnell joined Derby County of the Championship, on a one-year contract.
+On 1 July 2025, O'Donnell joined Derby County of the Championship, on a one-year contract, where he was positioned as third-choice goalkeeper behind Jacob Widell Zetterström and Josh Vickers.
+On 20 November 2025, he re-joined Grimsby Town on an emergency-loan deal featuring in a 2-2 draw away to Swindon Town.

-On 20 November 2025, he re-joined Grimsby Town on an emergency-loan deal.
+O'Donnell made his Derby County debut at Charlton Athletic on 20 January 2026; he had initially named on the bench but when it was decided post-warm up that Jacob Widell Zetterström was too ill to play, O'Donnell was promoted to the first-team at less than 30 minutes notice - Derby won 2-1, this was his first Championship appearance since May 2017.
+In March 2026, after an injury picked up by Vickers alongside Widell Zetterström's continued absence, O'Donnell was Derby's only fit senior goalkeeper so became effective number 1.
+On 19 March 2026, it was announced that O'Donnell had signed a one-year contract extension at Derby County, extending his stay until June 2027.
+O'Donnell made 8 Championship appearances for Derby County during the 2025–26 season, keeping three clean sheets.